Round Valley Reservoir Structures

 Note about Round Valley Reservoir Water Levels

 The level of Round Valley Reservoir is currently lower than is typical due to drought conditions and the need for use of its water.
 The significant rainfall deficiencies in New Jersey in 2016 required the Authority to release more water than usual to maintain the required minimum flow rates in the South Branch and Main Stem of the Raritan River, while also providing the amount needed to serve 1.8 million residents of central New Jersey.
-It has been a dry summer and fall of 2016 were dry and although precipitation rates increased over the winter, a rainfall deficiency within central New Jersey still exists.
+The summer and fall of 2016 were dry and although precipitation rates increased over the winter, a rainfall deficiency within central New Jersey still exists.
 It is the Authority’s goal to release as little as possible.

 Once the visible work of the Round Valley Reservoir Structures Refurbishment and Resource Preservation Project is underway, it is possible that the water level in the reservoir will be lowered for construction purposes.
 The point to which Round Valley reservoir needs to be lowered for the project has not yet been determined.
 That level will eventually be determined by the Engineer of Record.
 Planning and design work for the project is currently underway and the Authority anticipates the visible construction work on the project to begin in 2018.

 If additional lowering of the Reservoir level is required for the project (and not for water supply demand or river passing flow requirements) it will be closely coordinated under the supervision of the NJDEP’s Division of Water Supply and Geoscience as well as the NJDEP’s Bureau of Dam Safety.
 The NJDEP Division of Fish and Wildlife, who manages the fishery at the Reservoir and the NJDEP State Park Service, who manages the other recreational aspects, will also be kept informed as to anticipated Reservoir levels.